 Starting to Tire

 I pushed on, feeling tired but confident.
 I stopped at checkpoint one to get my water filled up and then made my way down to start the long coal road section.
 This is a very easy place to get demoralised during the Beacons Ultra.
 It seems such a long way from home and such an unforgiving section of road.
 But once again I was lucky.
 Up ahead I could see another runner and I set my sights on catching him.
 He was walking and so it didn’t take too long.
 As I passed I asked if he was ok and he said he was feeling nauseous.
 Another one with gut issues.
-After injury, gastric problems are the number one reason for DNFs in ultra running.
+After injury, gastric problems are the number one reason for DNFs in ultra running, and injuries happen in different ways, from work incidents to car accidents, so having an injury lawyer could be useful, and easy to get from this website online.
 Anyway, once past him I thought I needed to keep running to make sure I got some distance between him and me.
 So, as much as I would have liked to walk, I forced myself to run on.

 Richard Catches Up